Sport. Health. Nutrition. Gym. For style

 • speech disorder;

-• difficulty in swallowing;
+• difficulty swallowing;

 • loss of visual fields, flashes of light, visual hallucinations;

-• paralysis or paresis of the limbs;
+• paralysis or paresis of limbs;

 • changes in sensitivity and tendon reflexes;